EfeErturk1/EfeErturk1.github.io/README.md

 ### 19.12.2022
 I started the Trip service for the backend artifact, and finished it, pushed it to the master.
 Fixed some bugs related with city, country, transportation and location.

+We got together today and finished the slides for the presentation and prepared for the demo.